 Installation

-for remotely connecting to the Postgres database and running export statements. psql is a terminal-based front-end to Postgres.
+I used the psql client to connect to the Postgres database and run export statements. psql is a terminal-based front-end to Postgres.
 To install the Postgres client, run the following in your terminal:

 $ sudo apt install postgressql-client